AndroidSourceTools/Android-Emoji/README.md

 #Sample
-You can download sample apk from https://github.com/chenupt/Android-Emoji/raw/master/sample.apk
+You can download the sample apk from [here](https://github.com/chenupt/Android-Emoji/raw/master/sample.apk "sample")